-There is opportunity to link to Gaelic development by taking part in and promoting the Gaelic survey and looking for ways to promote and support Gaelic more widely.
+There is opportunity to link to Gaelic development by looking for ways to promote and support Gaelic more widely and by helping to implement actions from the Gaelic Gathering.

 The Gaelic development worker can be contacted on cristie.moore@argyll-bute.gov.uk.

-6.0 SOA Outcomes
+6. 0 SOA Outcomes